aneesh-sayal/booknotes/system-design/system-design-interview/chapter02/README.md

 Horizontal scaling == scale out.
 Add more servers to your pool of resources.

 Vertical scaling is great when traffic is low.
 Simplicity is its main advantage, but it has limitations:
- * It has a hard limit.
+ * It has a hardware limit.
 Impossible to add unlimited CPU/RAM to a single server.
  * Lack of fail over and redundancy.
 If server goes down, whole app/website goes down with it.

 Horizontal scaling is more appropriate for larger applications due to vertical scaling's limitations.
 Its main disadvantage is that it's harder to get right.